 If you have ever watched the film “Marley and Me,” then you know the dangers of Bloat (GDV).

 Gastric Dilatation-Volvulus (GDV), commonly called bloat, is an emergency medical condition that is seen most commonly in large and giant breed dogs.
-This is a life-threatening situation that occurs when the stomach fills with gas and/or food, expands, and then rotates, trapping gas inside the stomach and cutting off blood supply to the stomach and spleen.
-As pressure in the stomach builds up and cannot be released, the stomach tissue becomes necrotic (dies) and the stomach can even rupture.
-The expansion of the stomach also has a serious effect on the heart and lungs, causing difficulty breathing and abnormal heart rhythm.
+This is a life-threatening situation that occurs when the stomach fills with gas and/or food, expands, and then rotates, trapping gas inside the stomach.
+As pressure in the stomach builds up and cannot be released, the stomach can twist within the abdomen.
+Once this occurs, the blood supply to the stomach and spleen is compromised and the tissue becomes necrotic (dies) leading to bacteria being released into the abdomen.
+Expansion of the stomach also has a serious effect on the heart and lungs, causing difficulty breathing and abnormal heart rhythm.
 Most dogs will go into shock soon after the signs of GDV are seen.
 Death can occur within a matter of hours (or less).